 Managers might resolve to become more effective bosses.
 Management roles are intrinsically challenging.
 Supervisors must complete their own work while overseeing subordinates, providing leadership, offering guidance when needed, and aiding in career development.
 Employees have varying personalities, backgrounds, educations, skill sets, and work styles.
 To increase effectiveness, a manager might benefit from adjusting their management style based on their team.
 At the end of the day, remember that no one is perfect.
 As a manager, the key is recognizing issues and striving for continuous improvement.

-4 Ways to Become a Better Boss in 2016
+4 Ways to Become a Better Boss in the New Year

 Increase your effectiveness as a boss and a leader by focusing on how you can work more effectively with your employees.
 After all, striving to be a more effective manager will not only improve your own performance, but also lend to a strengthened, more successful team.
 Use these four tips to adjust your management style in the upcoming year: